Jettence

 There are social dance styles that often have songs with lyrics about drinking and cheating (*cough* bachata *cough*).
 Many people who don’t speak Spanish will look past that, but I have met Spanish speaking people who cannot bring themselves to dance bachata because of it.
 In salsa you don’t need to worry about song topics not matching your values, since the lyrics are mostly appropriate and family-friendly.

-6. It’s Common to Switch Partners After One Dance
+6. In Salsa It Is Common to Switch Partners After One Dance

 Firstly, it’s wonderful that unlike ballroom dances, it is common to switch partners.
 You can rock up to a party alone and dance salsa without having a fixed partner.
 And secondly it’s great that the switching is done after every song, so that you can dance with many different people.